osu-itis/capstone-chatbot/DEPLOYMENT.md

 password | <their_password>

 ### Final Notes

-Creating the log group and streams was accidentally ommited from the template (sorry!), but should be easy to add in.

 I attempted to create a Macro to generate a TotpKey on stack creation, but could not get it to work (wasn't able to reference it from another template).
 However, I did include the work I did in the file NitroChatbotGenKey.json.
 This should be fixable with a little work.